yortch/opa-demo/README.md

 # opa-demo
-Demo to deploy using OPA agent into Openshift using helm, argoCD, tekton
+Demo to deploy using OPA agent into Openshift using helm, argoCD, tekton.
+This demo uses OpenShift 4.9 running on AWS (ROSA).

+## Pre-requisites
+Install the following operators via OperatorHub in OpenShift Console using latest version available and using default settings:
+1. `Red Hat OpenShift GitOps` (version 1.7.0)
+1. `Red Hat OpenShift Pipelines` (version 1.7.3)

 ## Phase 0: Deploy Kubernetes Resources (POC)